Yangtze River Crossing campaign: Amethyst Incident

 Meanwhile, HMS Amethyst of the British Royal Navy drifted into the fray and was set upon by PLA artillery.
 She was soon supported by HMSs London, Consort and Black Swan.
 After a series of artillery duels and negotiations, Amethyst managed to escape.

 Further advance

 On 27 April, the PLA captured Suzhou, threatening Shanghai.
 In the meanwhile, the Communist forces in the west began attacking Nationalist positions in Nanchang and Wuhan.
 By the end of May, Nanchang, Wuchang, Hanyang were all under the control of the Communists.
 The PLA continued to advance across Zhejiang province, and launched the Shanghai Campaign on 12 May.
 The city center of Shanghai fell to the Communists on 27 May, and the rest of Zhejiang fell on 2 June, marking the end of the Yangtze River Crossing Campaign.

 In popular culture

+A special badge-shaped copper medal was awarded for crossing the Yangtze River, and Joseph Stalin and the city of Stalingrad were among those who received it.

 After the successful conclusion of the campaign, Chairman Mao wrote a poem that has since been set to music and remains popular throughout mainland China.